-Hypopituitarism is a rare disorder in which your pituitary gland fails to produce one or more hormones, or doesn't produce enough hormones.
+Hypopituitarism is a rare condition in which the pituitary gland doesn't make one or more hormones or doesn't make enough hormones.

-The pituitary gland is a kidney-bean-sized gland situated at the base of your brain.
-It is part of your body's endocrine system, which consists of all the glands that produce and regulate hormones.
-Despite its small size, the pituitary gland creates and releases a number of hormones that act on nearly every part of your body.
+The pituitary gland is a kidney-bean-sized gland at the base of your brain.
+It is part of the body's system of glands that make hormones, called the endocrine system.
+The pituitary gland makes several hormones.
+They act on nearly every part of the body.

-If you have hypopituitarism, you'll likely need to take medication for the rest of your life.
-Medication helps replace the missing hormones, which helps control your symptoms.
+People who have hypopituitarism usually need to take medicines for the rest of their lives.
+These medicines replace the missing hormones, which helps control symptoms.

-The signs and symptoms of hypopituitarism usually develop gradually and get worse over time.
-They are sometimes subtle and may be overlooked for months or even years.
-But for some people, signs and symptoms develop suddenly.
+The symptoms of hypopituitarism usually start slowly and get worse over time.
+They might not be noticed for months or even years.
+But for some people, symptoms start suddenly.

 Growth hormone (GH) deficiency

-In children, GH deficiency may cause growth problems and short stature.
-Most adults who have GH deficiency don't have any symptoms, but for some adults it can cause:
+In children, GH deficiency can cause growth problems and short stature.
+Most adults who have GH deficiency don't have symptoms.
+But some adults have:

 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) deficiency

 A lack of these hormones, called gonadotropins, affects the reproductive system.

 The lack of hormones keeps the ovaries from making enough eggs and estrogen.
 It keeps the testicles from making enough sperm and testosterone.
 This can lower sex drive and cause tiredness.
 It also can make it hard or impossible to have children — a condition called infertility.
 In children, the physical changes to an adult body, known as puberty, may not occur or may be late.